miaxudev/miaxudev/README.md

 ## About

 I hold a Master of Computer Science from the University of Adelaide and AWS Solutions Architect Associate / Cloud Practitioner certifications.
-My background spans cloud infrastructure, Python backend development, and AI instruction — I currently teach AI and Python, and I'm building toward backend/cloud engineering roles.
+My background spans cloud infrastructure, Python backend development, and AI instruction - I currently teach AI and Python, and I'm building toward software engineering roles.

 ## Projects